barthollomew/tspExplored/README.md

 As evident from the timings, the brute force approach becomes infeasible for larger instances, while the greedy and simplified Christofides-like algorithms scale better.

-## 🌟 Skills Highlighted
+## Skills Highlighted

-Through this project, I demonstrate my proficiency in:
+Uploading this to GitHub aims to demonstrate my ability in:

 - Implementing advanced algorithms and data structures in C++.
 - Analyzing time complexity and scalability of algorithms.
 - Solving complex optimization problems like the TSP.
 - Comparing and evaluating different algorithmic approaches.
 - Documenting and presenting technical concepts clearly.

-I am passionate about leveraging algorithms and data structures to solve real-world challenges efficiently.
-This repository reflects my ability to think critically, code effectively, and communicate technical ideas.